PierreWCS/beer-shop/README.md

 - He can see the messages from the contact form and people who registered to the newsletter.

+- He can upload images on the server and manage theses

 ## USE:

 Use dumb.sql code to create the database, then use insert.sql to fill the database.